 350km | 3h 50min

 115km | 1h 40min

 Honestly, with the number of train changes and cost, this is unlikely to be a convenient way to get to your destination, especially since you’ll have to take another means of transport from Bolzano.
-If this is something you want to investigate further though, I recommend using Omio to check your options.
+If this is something you want to investigate, I recommend using Omio to check your options.

 Planning A Trip To the Dolomites?